Soranik Natu: Parentage

 During the "Emerald Eclipse" storyline, Sinestro reveals to Soranik Natu that he is her biological father and allowed her to be adopted by Karoll and Dgibb Natu for her safety.
 Additionally, Sinestro implanted a transmitter under Soranik's left eye shaped like his family's coat of arms that enables him to track her.

 Soranik Natu as a Yellow Lantern, on the cover of Hal Jordan and the Green Lantern Corps #25 (July 2017).
 Art by Ethan Van Sciver.

 "The New 52" and "DC Rebirth"

 In The New 52 continuity reboot, Soranik Natu remains a Green Lantern throughout the "Rise of the Third Army" and "Wrath of the First Lantern" storylines.
 Shortly after the events of "Forever Evil", Soranik is captured by the Sinestro Corps and made a Yellow Lantern.

-Soranik Natu later becomes the leader of the Sinestro Corps and forges an alliance and partnership with the Green Lantern Corps.
+Soranik Natu becomes the leader of the Sinestro Corps and forges an alliance and partnership with the Green Lantern Corps.
 However, the alliance falls apart after the death of Sarko, a villain from the future who is revealed to be the future son of Soranik and Kyle Rayner.